 - Baking for Parish Events: Volunteer as needed to bake cookies and other goodies at home for parish events—usually one to three times during the year.
-Contact: Jan Harman, E-Mail: email@example.com, Phone: 540-337-7702
+Ministry Coordinator: Jan Harman.

-- Funeral Receptions: Help organize and host a light meal in Assisi Hall for family and friends after a funeral.
+- Funeral Receptions: Help organize and host a light meal or reception in Assisi Hall for family and friends after a funeral.
 Volunteers may be asked to provide salad or dessert or to set up, order food, or serve and clean up.
-Generally the lunch is in the early afternoon.
-Contacts: Bob and Laura Tedesco, E-Mail: email@example.com, Phone: 540-943-8790
+This ministry is valued and needed and is greatly appreciated by the bereaved.
+Ministry Coordinator: Laura Tedesco.

 - Parish Library: The parish library is a teaching tool, important to study for the community of St. Francis of Assisi.
 The library supports the mission of the church in the education and formation of all parishioners in the living tradition of the Catholic Faith, the evangelization of others who wish to join the Church, as well as the growth of individual members’ faith.
 The Christian, in his study of the Bible, needs the information, discoveries, examples, and distilled ideas found in books and other multi-media tools.